 Thinking of starting a blog?
-I’ll show you how to get it up and running in 10 minutes: How To Start A Blog: The Easiest Step By Step Guide
+I’ll show you how to get it up and running and monetized in 10 minutes: How To Start A Blog: The Easiest Step By Step Guide

 Read on to see the best free WordPress Plugins that offer SEO, design, social share buttons & more.

-Checks your blog for broken links and missing images and notifies you on the dashboard if any are found.
+Broken Link Checker – Checks your blog for broken links and missing images and notifies via email if any are found.
+Crucial for affiliate links!

 Related: Best Tools To Help Your Blog And Business Grow

 Mashshare Share Buttons – This is what I use for my FB Share, Twitter Tweet, and Toolkit Access buttons at the bottom of every post.
 What I love about this plugin, is that in addition to these share buttons.
 Similar to Yoast, Mashshare allows you to input images and keywords for each post as you’d like it to appear when shared on Facebook and Twitter, but also Pinterest.
 They have a handy site for tips on how to customize the buttons to suit your brand – Here

 PROFITABLE BLOG TOOLKIT